Alabama basketball player Darius Miles provided gun used in shooting death, per court documents - NewsBreak

 An unidentified man who reported the shooting told police he returned gunfire and believed he injured his assailant.
 The Tuscaloosa News has authenticated a social media video that captures audio of at least 11 gunshots, although it is unclear how many were fired into the car and how many were fired back.
 Per the Tuscaloosa Violent Crimes Unit, the suspects became of interest to police after processing the crime scene, talking to witnesses and seeing security video, and one was found to have been shot.

+According to the warrant for Davis' arrest, police have surveillance video of the incident, and witnesses identified Davis as the shooter.

-Miles was immediately dismissed from the team and removed from the Crimson Tide's roster.
+Miles has been dismissed from the team and removed from the Crimson Tide's roster.
 His attorney has asserted his innocence.

-Alabama coach Nate Oats spoke publicly for the first time since the shooting Monday, extending condolences to Harris' family.
+Alabama coach Nate Oats spoke publicly Monday for the first time since the shooting, extending condolences to Harris' family.
 Oats discussed how he and the school are addressing it with players, but declined to discuss the case pending investigation.
-The team traveled to Nashville Monday night ahead of Tuesday's 8:30 p.m.
-ET game at Vanderbilt (SEC Network).

 Reach Chase Goodbread at cgoodbread@gannett.com.
 Follow on Twitter @chasegoodbread.